1. History of Third Mainland Bridge

 If this bridge were opened, the traffic flow from the mainland to Lagos Island might be improved, reducing significant stress as well as health-related risks for commuters travelling on these routes daily.

 That's pretty much everything you ever need to know about this arterial route and the most updated insight into traffic on Third Mainland Bridge.
-Below are very simple yet practical driving tips to keep you and your vehicle safe while travelling on it.
+Although there is much to do by the Goverment, you can actually adopt simple yet practical driving tips to keep you and your vehicle safe while travelling on it.
 Don't ever underestimate these suggestions as most unwanted incidents happen due to the overestimation of your own driving skills!

 A rare peaceful moment on Third Mainland Bridge